-A lovely, rhubarb crumble cake, filled with fresh (or frozen) rhubarb and has a delicious and unique crumble topping.
+A lovely rhubarb crumble cake, filled with fresh (or frozen) rhubarb and has a delicious and unique crumble topping.

-First, this was a lovely rhubarb cake and a great way to use your Spring rhubarb, but it is also a great way to enjoy all the Summer fruit, simply by changing up the fruit.
+This is really a lovely rhubarb cake and a great way to use your Spring rhubarb, but it is also a great way to enjoy all the Summer fruit, simply by changing up the fruit.
 This cake is versatile.